PizzaExpress: Za

-Za is a brand of PizzaExpress offering a more casual version of the pizzeria in the United Kingdom.
+Za was a brand of PizzaExpress offering a more casual version of the pizzeria in the United Kingdom.

 The first restaurant was launched at the Fenchurch Street site in February 2019.
 The opening of Za is part of a five-year plan to refresh and improve the brand, called Future Express.

 The menu is centered on PizzaExpress pizzas, sold by the slice, but also with the same toppings available in a wrap made from PizzaExpress dough.
 The brand focuses on breakfast, with flat breads, bacon, eggs or spinach.
 Piadina and salads form part of the lunch menu and the site is fully licensed.

-The Fenchurch Street test location closed in December 2019, but PizzaExpress have committed to bringing Za back in a different location as of 2022.
+The Fenchurch Street test location closed in December 2019, but PizzaExpress has committed to bringing Za back in a different location as of 2022.

+Za no longer operates as a brand as of 2023.

 Design and art

 Peter Boizot commissioned Italian restaurant designer and cartoonist Enzo Apicella in the 1960s to design the PizzaExpress identity and over 80 restaurants.

 In 2002, PizzaExpress launched PizzaExpress Prospects Contemporary Art Prize with pop artist Peter Blake.
-Peter Blake's connection with PizzaExpress was extended when he donated 26 original pieces to the Chiswick restaurant.
+Peter Blake's connection with PizzaExpress was extended when he donated 26 original pieces to the Chiswick restaurant where he had been a regular customer since 1981.

 PizzaExpress created a 'Living Lab' in October 2010, in Richmond, trialling new ideas from design to sound, collaborating with designer Ab Rogers.

 Philanthropy

 PizzaExpress introduced the Pizza Veneziana in 1977 to help save Venice from sinking by donating 5p of every pizza sold to the Venice in Peril Fund.
 Over the years the amount donated from each pizza has increased to 25p.
 From 2008, donations from the Veneziana pizza go to the Veneziana Fund, where 50% is donated to the Venice in Peril Fund and 50% is given to the restoration, repair and maintenance of buildings, fixtures and fittings of buildings and works of art created before 1750.

 In 1999, PizzaExpress introduced its Schools Programme, a programme where the company turns its restaurants into classrooms, educating children about fresh ingredients, how to run a local business and how to cook for themselves.

-In 2016, PizzaExpress launched its partnership with Macmillan Cancer Support, with a discretionary 25p donation from every Padana pizza sold to help Macmillan provide essential financial, emotional, medical and practical support for people affected by cancer.
+In 2016, PizzaExpress launched its partnership with Macmillan Cancer Support, with a discretionary 25p donation from every Padana pizza sold going to help Macmillan provide essential financial, emotional, medical and practical support for people affected by cancer.
 As of May 2017, the partnership has raised over £500,000.

 Controversy

 In 2008, the company was reported as taking an 8% cut of tips paid via credit card.

+In 2022, PizzaExpress committed to source 100% cage-free eggs and egg ingredients by 2025, responding to pressure from animal welfare groups.